-Carefully remove the seal spring seat, the shaft sleeve (29), and the stationary and rotating seal elements, using a stiff wire with a hooked end if necessary.
+Carefully remove the seal spring seat (60), the rotating and stationary seal elements, and the shaft sleeve (61), using a stiff wire with a hooked end if necessary.

-Clean the seal cavity and shaft with a soft cloth soaked in cleaning solvent.
+Clean the seal cavity and impeller shaft with a soft cloth soaked in cleaning solvent.